team-moca/moca-server/README.md

 Here you can find a list of snippets or examples which are useful for developing on the server.

 ### Generate code
+Just run `make`.
+You can also clean the generated files by running `make clean`.